55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 If you are already using email and social media (etc.) to market your practice, you should audit them to see how well they are working (if at all…).
 There are two ways of doing this:

-Either way, you will want to conduct audits in all facets of your marketing plan for optimal value and results.
+Either way, you should conduct audits in all facets of your marketing plan for optimal value and results.

-Once you have your list in place, start thinking about how they are all going to connect, and what kinds of actions you want them to influence.
+Once you have your list, think about how these elements will interconnect and the actions you want them to inspire.

-For example, you might plan to create a compelling social media post that encourages people to go to a landing page on your website so they can claim a valuable offer.
-In exchange, you can have them provide their email addresses—which then become a database for your email marketing.
+You can create compelling social media posts that drive traffic to a dedicated landing page on your website, where visitors can access a valuable offer.
+In exchange, collect their email addresses, which become a valuable database for future email marketing endeavors.

 You should also assess the performance of your website regularly.